An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor: Dimensional Analysis

-where $J$ and $K$ are constants.
+for some dimensionless constants $J$ and $K$.
 We plugged back the black hole radius $R_5$ in this expression to emphasize that the integral is dimensionless.
 This shows that $n_1=3$ and $n_2=7$.
 Since $n_2\neq3$, we find that the integral above does not reduce to the expected expression for black hole entropy in Gauss-Bonnet gravity (Eq.(\ref{002.GB})) at order $\alpha$.
 Thus Eq.(\ref{002.P}) is not a valid entropy density for Gauss-Bonnet gravity.